du7t/gridly-sync/README.md

 ## Introduction

-This Google Apps Script project uses Gridly REST API for running sync on Google Sheet <> Grid.
+This Google Apps Script project uses Gridly REST API for running sync from Google Sheet to Grid.

 New records are added and old are updated.